tw93/MiaoYan/CONTRIBUTING.md

 please use <https://github.com/tw93/cz-emoji-chinese>

 ## More
-It is a good habit to create a feature request issue to disscuss whether the feature is necessary before you implement it.
-However, it's unnecessary to create an issue to claim that you found a typo or improved the readability of documentaion, just create a pull request.
+It is a good habit to create a feature request issue to discuss whether the feature is necessary before you implement it.
+However, it's unnecessary to create an issue to claim that you found a typo or improved the readability of documentation, just create a pull request.